 (Traveling solo?
 Ask us to join you to an existing reservation in order to reduce the above price)

 Rent of hiking poles: 40 €/person

 Best period: the tour can start every day during the period mid-June – mid-September (advance booking is required as some accommodations are small and get fully booked months in advance)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as in the itinerary; luggage transfers; detailed route descriptions in English; tourist maps of the mountains; 24/7 emergency hotline, and all local taxes.
+Price includes: transfers from Sofia Airport (on arrival only) and all other transfers in the itinerary; three-star hotels (Devin, Sofia, Bansko) and rural family pensions / guesthoues (Trigrad, Lyaskovo, Govedartsi); en-suite rooms throughout the tour; breakfast is included everywhere; dinner is included in Trigrad, Lyaskovo and Govedartsi; ; luggage transfers (pre-defined/fixed schedule of the daily transfers, which you need to follow); detailed route descriptions in English; GPS tracks; tourist maps of the mountains; emergency hotline, and all local taxes.

 Price does not include: cave/museum entry charges; lift tickets; extra food and drinks; travel/medical insurance; SPA procedures.